Chainstride-Capital/aegis/README.md

 See `AegisERC20.sol` for an example implementation of Aegis in a token contract.

+Whilst Aegis is currently written in Solidity 0.6.12 (in order to allow for easy support of legacy contracts), minimal changes are necessary to migrate to Solidity 0.8.

 ### Development status

 - [x] Uniswap V2-based exchange support